emberjs/guides/source/localizable/tutorial/acceptance-test.md

 });
 ```

-Now run your test suite with `ember t -s` from the command line and you'll see one successful test!
+Now run your test suite with `ember t -s` from the command line and you'll see one successful acceptance test (along with a bunch of JSHint tests).

 As mentioned before, this test boilerplate is just for checking the environment, so now let's replace this test with our list of goals.